sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 The Authenticator is essentially a passthrough for the EAP method.
 The Supplicant and the RADIUS server exchange EAP messages which are encapsulated in either EAPOL or RADIUS frames (depending on the direction of the frame) by the Authenticator switch.
 The Authenticator determines the authorization status of the port based on RADIUS Access-Accept or Access-Reject frames.
 The Authenticator switch also needs to send and process all appropriate RADIUS attributes.
 For more information on these attributes, see the section [Authorization parameters](#3324-authorization-parameters).

 ### 2.2.2 Unidirectional and bidirectional control
-The controlled directions dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
+The controlled directions (from the authenticator perspective) dictate the degree to which data traffic flow is controlled for an unauthenticated client.
 This affects whether the unauthorized controlled Port exerts control over communication in both directions (disabling both incoming and outgoing frames) or just in the incoming direction (disabling only the reception of incoming frames).
 The control directions are of two types:
 1. Both: Control is exerted over both incoming and outgoing frames.
 2. In: Control is only exerted over incoming traffic.